List of Emma Bunton concert tours: A Girl Like Me promotional tour

-These were the promotional appearances by British recording artist Emma Bunton in support of her debut album.
+These were the promotional appearances by Bunton in support of her debut album.
 The performances served to promote her first solo studio album A Girl Like Me, starting on 24 March and ending on 23 November 2001.

 Background

 Bunton's debut solo album, A Girl Like Me, released in the United Kingdom on 16 April 2001 by Virgin Records.
 The album debuted and peaked at number four on the UK Albums Chart, with 21,500 copies sold in its first week.
 Although initial success was promising, A Girl Like Me fell down the chart quickly.
 However, singles "What Took You So Long?", "Take My Breath Away", and "We're Not Gonna Sleep Tonight" helped the album stay on the UK Albums Chart for several weeks.
 On 7 September 2001, A Girl Like Me was certified gold by the British Phonographic Industry for sales in excess of 100,000 copies, ultimately becoming the 147th best-selling album in the UK for 2001.
 The album brought the UK number-one "What Took You So Long?" as well as top five hits "What I Am" (a cover of a 1988 song by Edie Brickell & New Bohemians) and "Take My Breath Away" and the top 20 hit "We're Not Gonna Sleep Tonight".
 The album sold 125,000 copies in the UK.
 Disappointing sales led to Bunton's leaving Virgin in 2002.
 Bunton performed at Party at the Palace, an event that was held at Buckingham Palace Garden on 3 June 2002 in commemoration of the Golden Jubilee of Elizabeth II.
 Her solo performance at the event was a cover of The Supremes' 1964 hit "Baby Love".